solidjs/solid-docs-legacy/langs/en/guides/faq.md

----
-title: FAQ
-description: Frequently asked questions from the community.
-sort: 6
----

 # FAQ

 ### JSX without a virtual DOM?
 Is this vaporware?
 I've heard prominent voices say that this isn't possible.